larsks/blog.oddbit.com-posts/2013-11-14-quantum-in-too-much-detail.md

 the DHCP server namespace (`lo` removed for brevity):

     # ip netns exec qdhcp-88b1609c-68e0-49ca-a658-f1edff54a264 ip addr
-    71: ns-f14c598d-98: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
+    71: tapf14c598d-98: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
         link/ether fa:16:3e:10:2f:03 brd ff:ff:ff:ff:ff:ff
         inet 10.1.0.3/24 brd 10.1.0.255 scope global ns-f14c598d-98
         inet6 fe80::f816:3eff:fe10:2f03/64 scope link
            valid_lft forever preferred_lft forever

-Note the MAC address on interface `ns-f14c598d-98`; this matches the MAC address in the flow rule we saw on the tunnel bridge.
-This interface connects to the integration bridge via a tap device:
+Note the MAC address on interface `tapf14c598d-98`; this matches the MAC address in the flow rule we saw on the tunnel bridge.

-        Port "tapf14c598d-98"
-            tag: 1
-            Interface "tapf14c598d-98"

 You can find the `dnsmasq` process associated with this namespace by search the output of `ps` for the id (the number after `qdhcp-` in the